ethanstrominger/event-finder-plus-ui/README.md

 I then posted for review by others.

+# Technologies Used <a name="technologies-used"> </a>
+Backend:
+Postgres, Ruby on Rails, RSpec, simplecov (for code coverage)

+Front end:
+JavaScript, HTML handlebars, BootStrap, CSS

 # Testing <a name="testing"> </a>
 For information on backend testing, see backend][backend] documentation.